davsec-teaching/ECS160-Winter2025/homework/Homework-2.md

 You should create a class `Session` in the `com.ecs160.persistence` package.
 This class will contain the Redis persistence code (using Jedis).
 This class should support the following two functions -
 1. `void add(Object obj)` - This method should add an object to the `Session`, but not persist it until `persistAll()` is invoked.
 2. `void persistAll()` - This method will persist all the objects added to the `Session`.
+During this operation, if a field is annotated with `@PersistableListField`, for each list item, the corresponding field annotated as `@PersistableId` should be extracted and appended to a comma-separated string, and then stored in Redis by the persistence framework.
 3. `Object load(Object object)` - This method will accept an Object with only the field annotated `@PersistableId` populated and load the entire object from the Redis database (the field annotated with `@PersistableId` is the key in the Redis data-store).
+In the case of fields annotated as `@PersistableListField`, these fields will be stored in a comma-separated string form in the Redis data-store, as described above.
 4. **Extra credit (10 points)** - The  `load()` method should lazily load the fields marked with the annotation `@LazyLoad`.
 Please check the instructions under "Lazy Loading" for more information.

 **Assumptions**